What are USGS Topo Maps?

 As part of the Historic Topographic Map Collection (HTMC), you can filter USGS historical topographic by time period.
 Simply, move the time slider and it will filter and preview the Topo maps.

 Similar to the TNM Viewer, add items to your cart that you want to download.
-In order to do that, you have to click anywhere on the map.
-In addition, you can preview the topo map in the viewer which is a neat function.
+To do that, you have to click anywhere on the map.
+Also, you can preview the topo map in the viewer which is a neat function.

-The USGS TopoView was specifically designed for the purpose of time.
+The USGS TopoView was specifically designed for time.
 Because you can preview images and filter with a time slider, these qualities make TopoView extremely intuitive for the end-user.